Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 rcctl ls on
 ```

-*Disable these daemons until we have a proper firewall.*
+*Disable the following daemons until we have a proper firewall.*

 `slaacd` is automatically started on interfaces marked with `inet6 autoconf` in `/etc/hostname.if`, so it should be enabled and running on `ix1` after a fresh install if you chose IPv6 autoconf.